Backgammon: Club and tournament play

-Enthusiasts have formed clubs for social play of backgammon.
-Local clubs may hold informal gatherings, with members meeting at cafés and bars in the evening to play and converse.
-A few clubs offer additional services, maintaining their own facilities or offering computer analysis of troublesome plays.
-Around 2003, some club leaders noticed a growth of interest in backgammon, and attributed it to the game's popularity on the Internet.
+Played ad hoc in cafés and bars, clubs throughout Europe also host backgammon with informal gatherings to play throughout the day or in the evening as well as by way of social interaction.
+A few clubs offer specialized backgammon services, maintaining their own facilities or offering computer analysis of troublesome plays.
+Around 2003, some club leaders noticed a growth of interest in backgammon, and attributed it to the game's popularity on the internet.

 A backgammon chouette permits three or more players to participate in a single game, often for money.
 One player competes against a team of all the other participants, and positions rotate after each game.
 Chouette play often permits the use of multiple doubling cubes.

 Backgammon clubs may also organize tournaments.
 Large club tournaments sometimes draw competitors from other regions, with final matches viewed by hundreds of spectators.
 The top players at regional tournaments often compete in major national and international championships.
 Winners at major tournaments may receive prizes of tens of thousands of dollars.

+A successful triangular backgammon tournament, devised by UKBGF, was hosted in 2025 by the Walbrook Club versus the Haberdashers' & Salters' Companies.